Darshansol9/TwitterProject/README.md

 # TwitterProject
-This project is to extract large scales tweets of given twitter_id's atleast 1000 followers and query on them for certain statistics
 Given a twitter ID, get a minimum of 1000 followers and for each follower gather upto 200 tweets Store the tuple (twitterID,followerID,tweetID,tweet) into a table managed in Azure Sql Service.
 Create a database server with appropriate tables in that Azure account.